MazontheMoon/coddy-java/README.md

 ## July

+### 2 - Composer's Numerical Symphony
+Create a function named composeNumericalSymphony that receives bases, numbers, and measures as its parameters.

+Your task is to implement a complex musical composition system based on number base conversions and conditional statements.
+This system will convert a series of numbers in different bases into a compact musical score representation.

+Follow these steps to implement the function:

+Convert each input number to base 10.
+Map the converted numbers to musical elements using complex conditional statements:
+Notes (A through G, including sharps and flats) Durations (whole, half, quarter, eighth, sixteenth notes) Dynamics (pp, p, mp, mf, f, ff)
+Ensure musical coherence by implementing:
+Key signature rules
+Rhythmic consistency within measures
+Basic harmonic progression rules
+Generate a compact score representation where each character encodes multiple musical properties.
+Parameters:

+bases (int[]): An array of integers representing the base of each number in the composition.
+Each base will be between 2 and 36, inclusive. numbers (String[]): An array of strings containing numbers in their respective bases.
+Each number will be a valid representation in its corresponding base. measures (int): An integer representing the number of measures in the composition.
+It will be a positive number.
+The function returns a string representing the compact musical score.
+Each character in the string should represent a note, its duration, and its dynamic.

+If any input is invalid (e.g., mismatched array lengths, invalid bases, or numbers that can't be converted), return the string "Invalid input".
 ### 1 - Plant Station Efficiency Score

 Create a program that calculates the total resource efficiency score for your plant care station.
 You'll receive a square matrix where each row represents a plant and each column represents a care aspect (like water usage, soil quality, light exposure).